atlregional/atltransit.org/pages/guide/tips.md

 ## Top 6 Tips for New Transit Riders

 1. No one likes guessing when the bus or train will arrive.
-Check the schedule online, or **download the OneBusAway App** to look up real-time and scheduled arrivals.
+Check the schedule online, or <a href="http://test.atlb.us/guide/safety/#real-time-info"> **download the OneBusAway App** </a> to look up real-time and scheduled arrivals.

 2.  **Arrive a few minutes early** to your stop or station.